ClickCease

 How Property Management Software Improves Lead to Lease Conversion

-Property management software provides the necessary system to manage large volumes of rental inquiries.
-Integrated websites replace fragmented tools to create a single source of truth for the leasing team.
+Property management software helps improve lead-to-lease conversion rates by provides the necessary system to manage large volumes of rental inquiries.
 Automation within the software reduces the manual workload associated with follow-up tasks.
-Managers access real-time reports to evaluate the effectiveness of marketing spend.
-Systems link prospect data directly to legal leases and accounting records for a complete view of the portfolio.
-Property owners find high value in property management software.
+Managers can access real-time reports to evaluate the effectiveness of marketing spend.
+Property management software platforms link prospect data directly to leases and accounting records for an accurate view of conversion rate and marketing funnel performance.

 Centralized data ensures that every prospect receives a defined next action.
 Centralized pipelines prevent leads from getting lost in individual email inboxes.
 Pipeline views force every prospect into a stage with a clear following step.
-Leads contacted within minutes convert better than leads contacted hours later.
-Managers monitor the entire pipeline from a single dashboard.
+Research shows that leads contacted within minutes convert better than leads contacted hours later.

 Listing Syndication to Major Rental Sites